-One of the best interpretations of Batman has to be the Arkham series of games.
+One of the best interpretations of Batman has to be the Arkham series.
 The first game in the series, Arkham Asylum, developed by Rocksteady Studios, quickly gained a huge following.
-A sequel, Arkham City, soon followed – and unsurprisingly, people couldn’t get enough of Batman and his video-game adaption.
+A sequel, Arkham City, soon followed – and unsurprisingly, people couldn’t get enough of Batman and his video game adaption.
 Many people loved the fluid combat and the engaging voice performances that include Mark Hamill.

 Such was the demand for a new game, Warner Brothers Montreal decided to develop a prequel to Rocksteady’s trilogy with Batman: Arkham Origins.
 It explored the second year of Batman’s existence, a time where he is simply a myth to most in a corrupt city.
 He hasn’t earned the trust of James Gordon or even Alfred yet.

 Its Christmas setting is appropriate as this prequel is a bit of a one-off special.
 Not only was it developed by a different company, the company had opted to use totally new voice actors to make the characters seem younger.
 This all works very well – and it provides some necessary backstory for Rocksteady’s final game in the series, Arkham Knight, to really work.